At the Tirler,

 The architecture snuck through the stomach into Hotel Tirler.
 In the restaurant, the hoteliers Sandra and Hannes Rabanser insisted: All guests can choose from the menu, whether they have a food intolerance or not.
 If there is no sin on the mountain pasture, as the ancients said, then there is no doing without, the hoteliers believe, and so they built their hotel to be allergy-friendly.
 Freedom for everyone – so goes the Rabanser motto.

 The Austrian building biologist Alfred Ruhdorfer became the supervisory authority.
 He initiated all kinds of measurements: magnetic fields, electrosmog, pollutants, gas leaks, noise.
 And he made no compromises.
 So one thing led to another.
 Construction, materials, transportation.
-“More and more we came back to the way things used to be built,” says Hannes Rabanser.
+“More and more we came back to the way things used to be built in the past” says Hannes Rabanser.

 For allergy sufferers: no electrosmog, no hidden magnetic fields.